shella-keilholz/Multimodal-connectome-analysis/README.md

 -Freqanalysis folder

     -delta, infraslow, and slow folders each contain grpfc.mat, with the same variables as in the time-averaged folder but calculated for each         separate frequency band for the WOI data.
 All rs-fMRI data is infraslow.

+    -separate folders for each scan that contain allfc.mat for each frequency band